Understanding the Limited Government in the Constitution: A Historical and Modern Analysis

 Q. 1 What is the historical development of the idea of limited government?

 The Magna Carta can be given credit for developing the idea of limited government throughout the globe.
-This was not the only source, there were various legal luminaries in history who promoted the ideas of limited government such as John Locke, Baron de Montesquieu, etc.
+This was not the only source, various legal luminaries in history promoted the ideas of limited government such as John Locke, Baron de Montesquieu, etc.

 Q. 2 What are the features of a limited government?